Home / MCP / Stackzero MCP Server

 npm install @stackzero-labs/mcp

-The simplest way to run the MCP server is as a standalone application:
+Run the MCP server as a standalone process.

 npx @stackzero-labs/mcp